tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 _The values are shown as <Long Text> as the data viewer can't show LOB data._

 <span style="text-align: justify;">Sometimes SSIS and Excel stubbornly refuse to play nice together and won't adjust the column data type.
-In that case you’ll have to adjust the data type yourself in the advanced editor of the Excel source.</span>
+In that case you'll have to adjust the data type yourself in the advanced editor of the Excel source.</span>

 <p class="MsoNormal" style="text-align: justify;">
   <strong><span lang="EN-US">Conclusion</span></strong>